HubRise/tiny-tablet/README.md

 Then, simply [open the app](https://tiny-tablet.hubrise-apps.com) in your browser.

 You will be asked to connect the app to your HubRise account.
 Granting permissions is a necessary step in every OAuth2.0 authentication process, and requires the user to manually **Allow** the app access.

+As this is a demo app with no server side code, you will also need to run a command in a terminal with `curl` installed to create your access token.
+In a real app, this would not be needed, as the token would be created automatically by the server.

 ![OAuth page granting access to the app](./screenshots/oauth-page.png)